KernTHeAce/test_task/SRS.md

 When editing a employee, the following details are entred:

-* First name - first name of employee;
+* Id - identificator of employee;
-* Last name - last name of employee;
+* Employee Full Name - first name and last name of employee;
 * Department - department, where employee work;
 * Birth date - date of employee birth;
-* Salary - employees salary.
+* Salary - employees salary;

 Constraints for data validation:
-* First name - maximum length of 45 characters;
+* Id - maximum length of 4 digits;
-* Last name - maximum length of 45 characters;
+* Employee Full Name - maximum length of 60 characters;
 * Department - maximum length of 45 characters;
 * Birth date - date in format dd/mm/yy;
 * Salary - maximum length of 8 digits.